What’s the Difference Between Memorial Day and Veterans Day?

 Who Does Veterans Day Honor?

 Veterans Day was originally known as Armistice Day.
 It was first observed on November 11, 1919, the one-year anniversary of the end of World War I. Congress passed a resolution making it an annual observance in 1926.
 It became a national holiday in 1938.
 In 1954, President Dwight D. Eisenhower changed the name from Armistice Day to Veterans Day to recognize veterans of the two world wars.
-The intention is to celebrate all military veterans, living or dead, who have served the country, with an emphasis on thanking the people in our lives who have spent time in uniform for their service to this country.
+The intention is to celebrate all military veterans, living or dead, who have served the country, with an emphasis on thanking the people in our lives who have spent time in uniform for their service to the United States.

 What Makes Memorial Day Different From Veterans Day?